Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Baselines

+{\bf Adversarial Autoencoder (AAE)} \citep{Makhzani2015} replaces the Kullback-Leibler divergence from VAE with an adversarial objective.
+An auxiliary discriminator network is trained to distinguish samples from a prior distribution and model's latent codes.
+The encoder then adapts its latent codes to minimize discriminator's predictive accuracy.
+The training process oscillates between training the encoder-decoder pair and the discriminator.
+Unlike Kullback-Leibler divergence that has a closed-form analytical solution only for a handful of distributions, a discriminator can be used for any prior distribution.
+AAE-based models for molecular design were studied in \citep{Kadurin2017-ki, Kadurin2017-rv,Polykovskiy2018-rf}.
+Similar to VAE, we use SMILES as input and output representations.

-{\bf Junction Tree VAE (JT-VAE)} \cite{Jin2018-xg} is one of the first deep generative models that explicitly made use of a graph representation of molecules.
-The JT-VAE generates molecules in two phases by exploiting valid subgraphs as components.
+{\bf Junction Tree VAE (JTN-VAE)} \citep{Jin2018-sm} generates molecules in two phases by exploiting valid subgraphs as components.
 In the first phase, it generates a tree-structured object (a junction tree) whose role is to represent the scaffold of subgraph components and their coarse relative arrangements.
-The components are valid chemical substructures automatically extracted from the training set using tree decomposition and are then used as building blocks.
+The components are valid chemical substructures automatically extracted from the training set.
 In the second phase, the subgraphs (nodes of the tree) are assembled together into a coherent molecular graph.
-We report the experimental results from the official JT-VAE repository \cite{icml18-jtnn}.